 - Revoking your Authorization.
 With a written request to us, you may revoke or revise prior authorizations for future use/disclosure of your PHI.

 - Obtain a Paper Copy of This Notice at Any Time.
 Email us at email@example.com.

 - Accounting and Access Reports.
 You have a right to receive a list of how, and to whom, PHI was disclosed.
 This is called an “accounting of disclosures.”
 This would not include disclosures of your PHI made for your treatment, payment, or health care operations.
 If we use or maintain your PHI in an electronic designated record set, you have a right to receive a report indicating where we (or our Business Associates) have disclosed, and/or who has accessed, your PHI (including access for the purposes of treatment, payment, and health care operations) during a period of time up to three years prior to the date of your request.
 Requests for an accounting of disclosures and/or requests access reports must be made in writing to Iora.

 - Notice of a Breach.
 You have a right to receive notice of any unauthorized access of PHI.

 - Revisions to Our Privacy Policies and Practices.
 Iora may change its privacy policies, including this Notice, and make new policies and practices, including revised Notice provisions, effective for all PHI that we maintain.
 A copy of the current Notice will be posted in our office and on our website.

 - Right to File a Complaint.
 If you believe your privacy rights have been violated, you may file a complaint with our Privacy Officer or with the Secretary of the Department of Health and Human Services (“HHS”).
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.
 To file a complaint with HHS, contact:

 Office for Civil Rights

-12. If you have questions about this Notice, please contact the Practice’s Privacy Officer:
+- For questions about this Notice, contact Iora’s Privacy Officer:

 101 Tremont Street, 6th Floor